What is Cinnamon Bark Extract?

 Cinnamon Bark Extract Benefits

 Whether you are taking cinnamon bark extract as a supplement or if you are consuming it as a powder or tea, then you are likely to receive a number of amazing and natural benefits.
 Cinnamon bark is capable of treating conditions such as gastrointestinal upset, diarrhea, infections caused by parasites and worms, influenza, the common cold and high blood sugar.
 It can even soothe menstrual cramps and increase or stimulate the appetite while reducing flatulence.
 Combined in a multi-ingredient cream, it can prevent premature ejaculation as well.
-The array of benefits cinnamon bark extract has to offer is astounding and somewhat surprising (x, x).
+The array of benefits cinnamon bark extract has to offer is astounding. (x, x).

 Cinnamon bark contains an ingredient known as tannins, which are an organic substance common in many different tree barks.
 Tannins are particularly useful medicinally for their astringent properties when treating wounds, as well as having the ability to aid in the prevention of diarrhea.
 These tannins tend to draw blood and tissues back together, which is why it aids in treatment of wounds.
 Moreover, it can also be a beneficial anti-inflammatory agent (x).